 Glomerular Basement Membrane

 The basement membrane is found surrounding the endothelium and is mostly made up of collagen type IV, heparan sulfate proteoglycans and lamina.
-The heparan sulfate proteoglycans actually functions to restrict the movement of negatively charged molecules across the basement membrane.
+The heparan sulfate proteoglycans actually function to restrict the movement of negatively charged molecules across the basement membrane.

 The basement membrane consists of 3 layers: